cayesoneira/miniTRASGO-documentation/docs/data/index.md

 Raw data is located at `/media/externalDisk/hlds/`

-You can transfer any file from miniTRASGO to your local machine using `scp`:
+You can transfer any file from miniTRASGO to your local machine using `scp` from the local terminal, not the mingo one:

     scp <user>@<remote machine>:<remote file> <local directory>